Yoga Classes, Events & Retreats in Hampshire, Online & Beyond.

 I have an Upper Second Class BA (Hons) Degree in Professional Theatre & Modern Dance from London Studio Centre - The University of the Arts London.

 I have a thirst for knowledge, and expanding my understanding of the world through the lens of yoga is one of my favourite pastimes.
-On top of training in aerial yoga, yin, anusāra and mandala yoga, I’ve also attend courses on sanskrit, history, tantra, mythology and philosophy.
+On top of training in aerial yoga, yin, anusāra and mandala yoga, I’ve also completed courses on sanskrit, yoga history, tantra, mythology and philosophy.

 I have an Upper Second Class BA (Hons) Degree in Professional Theatre & Modern Dance from London Studio Centre - The University of the Arts London.

 I have a thirst for knowledge, and expanding my understanding of the world through the lens of yoga is one of my favourite pastimes.
-On top of training in aerial yoga, yin, anusāra and mandala yoga, I’ve also attend courses on sanskrit, history, tantra, mythology and philosophy.
+On top of training in aerial yoga, yin, anusāra and mandala yoga, I’ve also completed courses on sanskrit, yoga history, tantra, mythology and philosophy.

 The language of yoga